 One of the most important parameters for composite insulators is hydrophobicity, allowing superior insulation performance compared to ceramic cap & pin strings.
 However, these initial hydrophobic properties can deteriorate in service if there is continuous corona activity either directly on the housing or from nearby metal fittings.
 In fact, this can prove to be a specific mechanism leading to premature ageing and therefore must always be taken into account, even at the design stage.
 Electric field must always be controlled in the most vulnerable areas of these types of insulators.

-This 2015 contribution to INMR by Igor Gutman and Peter Sidenvall proposed an approach to assist optimal dimensioning of corona/grading rings (for simplicity referred to in this article only as grading rings) as well as offers calculations and verification of the approach.
+This 2015 contribution to INMR by Igor Gutman and Peter Sidenvall of STRI in Sweden proposed an approach to assist optimal dimensioning of corona/grading rings (for simplicity referred to in this article only as grading rings) as well as offers calculations and verification of the approach.

 Although initially finding use primarily in polluted service areas, composite insulators have seen growing application in relatively clean environments as well due to their comparative ease of handling and attractive acquisition costs.
 More recently, voltage upgrading, as well as compact design of new AC lines, have become additional niche areas where composite insulators are being applied in clean environments.